-Based on 2016–2017 prices, residents in Leo Goodwin and The Commons will have a $1,495 mandatory meal plan per semester.
+For the 2017-2018 year, residents in Leo Goodwin and The Commons will have a $1,495 mandatory meal plan per semester.
 Residents in FFV/CLC will have a mandatory $205 meal plan per semester.
-Please keep in mind that Dining Services and meal plans are managed by Nova Southeastern University Business Services, and that these rates are subject to change for the 2017–2018 year.
+Please keep in mind that Dining Services and meal plans are managed by Nova Southeastern University Business Services, and that these rates are subject to change from year to year.
 To learn more about changes in meal plans please contact Business Services at (954) 262–8830.

 A student’s mandatory declining-balance plan rolls over from the fall semester to the winter semester, but expires at the end of the winter semester.
 There are no mandatory meal plans required or provided during the summer term.

 In our upper-class apartments (FFV, CLC) and our graduate apartments (Rolling Hills), students are provided with a full-sized refrigerator and a stove/oven.
 The rooms and suites in Leo Goodwin and The Commons do not come with any kitchen appliances.
 Students may bring microwaves up to 900 watts, mini-fridges up to 4.0 cubic feet, and any other appliance that does not have an external heating system.
 This means something like a Keurig is allowed, but something like a hot plate is prohibited.